nadiamolto/PeakGuideR/README.md

 ## Data licensing notice

 PeakGuideR includes small example compound and standard-adduct databases for testing and demonstration.
 Full annotation databases are distributed separately for non-commercial research use.
 These datasets include records derived from ChEBI, NORMAN and HMDB.
 ChEBI and NORMAN records are distributed under CC BY 4.0 terms.
 HMDB-derived records are subject to CC BY-NC 4.0 non-commercial use restrictions according to the original HMDB licensing terms.
+Some records may include external database cross-references, such as InChIKey, PubChem CID, ChEBI, KEGG or HMDB identifiers, when these were available in the source metadata.
+These identifiers are provided only as compound cross-references.
 The databases are used only to retrieve putative mass-matched candidates and do not constitute compound identification.
-Users are responsible for ensuring that their use complies with the original providers' licenses.
+Users are responsible for ensuring that their use complies with the original providers’ licenses.
 ---

 ## Citation